collector-bank/security-authentication-samples/readme.md

 ## Try It Out

 ### To test OAuth OpenID Connect implict flow
-You can use the following settings to try out OAuth OpenID Connect implict flow in the test environment.
+You can use the following settings to try out OAuth OpenID Connect implicit flow in the test environment.
 Server **https://idp-uat.collectorbank.se/**
 client\_id: **MZxDS_9hY64cva_-V9eV**
 response\_type: **id\_token**